haakonaareskjold/ChestGrantedLOL/README.md

 ### How to run
-1. `cp .env.example .env` and fill in your credentials in the .env file
+1. `cp .env.example .env` and fill in your RGAPI key in the .env file
-2. use `docker-compose up -d` create/run the containers
+2. use `docker-compose up -d` to create/run the containers
 3. generate a laravel app key with `docker exec api php artisan key:generate`
 4. check `http://localhost:8000` in your browser to use the app

 ### Requirements
+* Docker
 * Docker-compose